-- 5.2.1 The Board shall ensure that audited accounts for the previous financial year are provided to the New Zealand Vice-Chancellors' Committee for incorporation into the parent organisation's consolidated financial statements. - 5.2.2 The annual accounts shall be prepared on an accrual basis and will comply with current applicable New Zealand and international financial reporting standards. - 5.2.3 The preparation of the annual accounts shall be overseen by a Chartered Accountant. - 5.2.4 The Board shall have the authority to determine accounting policies provided that they comply with current applicable New Zealand and international financial reporting standards, and are consistent with those of Universities New Zealand Te Pōkai Tara.
+- 5.2.1 The Board shall ensure that that accurate financial records are made available as set out in requirements for financial audit - 5.2.2 The annual accounts shall be prepared on an accrual basis and will comply with current applicable New Zealand and international financial reporting standards. - 5.2.3 The preparation of the annual accounts shall be overseen by a Chartered Accountant. - 5.2.4 The Board shall have the authority to determine accounting policies provided that they comply with current applicable New Zealand and international financial reporting standards, and are consistent with those of Universities New Zealand Te Pōkai Tara.